 Jabal Al Jais is arguably the UAE’s tallest mountain.
 At an elevation of 1.925m (6,315ft) above the sea level, the road to the summit is one of the greatest strips of asphalt on Earth.

-Located in the Al Hajar Mountains, the road to the summit is called Jebel Jais Mountain Road.
+Set high in the Al Hajar Mountains, on the border of United Arab Emirates and Oman, the road to the summit is called Jebel Jais Mountain Road.
 There are eight hairpins and countless corners on the upper part of a road that runs over 35km and rises 1700m, and as well as being scenically spectacular, it is a driver’s delight.
-It’s a naking ascent carved through a rocky mountain face that matches it for visual drama and adrenaline potential.
+It’s a curvy ascent carved through a rocky mountain face that matches it for visual drama and adrenaline potential.

 Pic: Phani datta